OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:37

-The sons of Reuel were:
+Reuel's sons were:

-> Nahath, Zerah, Shammah, and Mizzah.
+> Nahath, and Zerah; Shammah, and Mizzah.

 ---

 ## 1 Chronicles 1:38

-The sons of Seir were:
+Seir's sons were:

-> Lotan, Shobal, Zibeon, Anah, Dishon, Ezer, and Dishan.
+> Lotan, Shobal, and Zibeon; Anah, Dishon, Ezer, and Dishan.

 ## 1 Chronicles 1:39